openebs/openebs/e2e/terraform/README.md

 ip-172-20-53-140.ec2.internal   Ready     3m        v1.7.0
 ```

-- This will output any cluster information if the cluster was created.
+- This will output any cluster information if the cluster was already created.
 - Download the *openebs-operator* and *openebs-storage-classes* yamls from the below location.

 ```